Tyrn/wei/the-insider-en.typ

      "He took me prisoner," Ashidan answered.

-     Bemish  stared  at the  youth -  he  was  young, slim like a  snake and incredibly beautiful, with  golden hair and grey eyes heavily mascara coated for the hunt.
+     Bemish  stared  at the  youth---he  was  young, slim like a  snake and incredibly beautiful, with  golden hair and grey eyes heavily mascara coated for the hunt.

      "Oh, my God!
 How old were you?"

      "I  was fifteen, almost fifteen.
-Kissur entrusted me with five thousand horsemen and Dried Date  and Aldon's uncle - Aldon  the  Striped - were with me.
+Kissur entrusted me with five thousand horsemen and Dried Date  and Aldon's uncle---Aldon  the  Striped---were with me.
 We should have waited for Kissur  in  the Black Mountains.
 But we heard that down there, in the town of Lukhun, merchants had come in for a fair and were bunched all together there because of the war.
 We decided to seize this town because we would get more loot if we didn't wait for Kissur.

-     So, we approached this town  with a guide and when the sun came out  we realized  that  it was  a trap  - Khanalai's army encircled us.
+     So, we approached this town  with a guide and when the sun came out  we realized  that  it was  a trap---Khanalai's army encircled us.
 Khanalai was going to catch Kissur."

      Ashidan rocked in the saddle.